ColinH/Filez/README.md

 Requires a Unix system with GNU make and a C++20 capable Clang or GCC.

-Enter `make` in the main directory, the binaries can then be found under `build/bin`.
+Enter `make` in the main directory, a successful run generates the binaries in `build/bin`.

 Tested with Clang 14 from Xcode 14 under macOS 13 on ARM64, and with GCC 12 under Linux on x86-64.